-Your AC system uses a chemical refrigerant to transfer warmth within your residence outside.
-This makes your residence chilled and refreshing.
-The type of refrigerant used in your home’s air conditioner has switched several times as time has gone by, keeping in touch with technology breakthroughs and environmental concerns.
+Your AC system uses a chemical refrigerant to transfer warmth within your house outside.
+This makes your house chilled and refreshing.
+The type of refrigerant used in your Kingwood house’s air conditioner has been modified several times as time has gone by, keeping in touch with technology breakthroughs and environmental concerns.

-All new home AC equipment run on R410a, also known as Puron.
-But this refrigerant will eventually no longer be made.
-This is because of a sustained attention on restricting compounds known to impact the environment.
+All new home AC units in Kingwood have R410a, also known as Puron.
+But this refrigerant will eventually be discontinued.
+This is a result of a sustained attention on restricting compounds known to negatively impact the environment.

-To learn the “why” behind air conditioning rules, it helps to put it into perspective.
-Two-thirds of the 128.5 million houses in the U.S. have air conditioners, according to the U.S. Department of Energy.
+To find out the “why” behind air conditioning rules, it helps to put it into perspective.
+Two-thirds of the 128.5 million residences in the U.S. have air conditioners, according to the U.S. Department of Energy.

-The issue in question is the refrigerant this equipment have to produce the comfort we enjoy.
+The issue in question is the refrigerant these units need to produce the comfort we enjoy.

 Installed after 2010